mmcardle/MServe/docs/architecture.rst

 Software Components
 *******************

-MServe is fronted with Lighttpd or Apache2, both of which efficient access to static files, and bandwidth control to content.
-It proxys using fast cgi to Django.
-Django defines the model for resources, content and their usage.
+MServe is a Django application, Django defines the model for resources, content and their usage.
 Django handles requests for access ingest and manipulation of the content.
-For batch process Django uses Celery which holds queues of tasks to be processed.
-The queue is process by an efficient messaging service RabbitMQ.
+It uses Apache2 as a frontend web server to provide access to static files, and bandwidth control to content.
+For batch process Django uses a distributed task queue called Celery which controls queues of tasks to be processed.
+The queue is procesed by an efficient messaging service RabbitMQ.

 An Example Workflow
 *******************